Make Wrong What Once Went Right

-- Harry Turtledove's The Guns Of The South.
+- Harry Turtledove's The Guns of the South.
 Time traveling racist Afrikaaners aid the Confederacy so it wins The American Civil War, hoping to create a strong ally that advocates White Power.
-It starts going Off the Rails when prominent Confederates like Robert E. Lee begin moving to give equal rights to blacks, then enters into Nice Job Fixing It, Villain when they try to use blackmail and violence to get what they want, turning the Confederates completely against them.
+It starts going Off the Rails when they can't arrive until 1864 (after the first black regiments distinguished themselves), prominent Confederates like Robert E. Lee begin moving to take steps to weaken slavery, and then enters into Nice Job Fixing It, Villain when they try to use blackmail and violence to get what they want, turning the Confederates completely against them.

 - Harry Harrison's The Stainless Steel Rat Saves the World.
 The arch villain "He" tries to change the past to eliminate the Special Corps, the only organization capable of thwarting him.

 - One of the changes he seemingly makes is to give Napoleon's army advanced artillery.
 Since Napoleon was already an artillery genius, this allows him to easily beat all the nations allied against him.
 Then it turns out "He" created this pocket universe specifically to lure the protagonist and trap him there as the universe collapses.

 - This was once a plot point in Animorphs, with a villain getting hold of the Time Matrix and trying to alter human history so Earth would be easier for the Yeerks to conquer.
 The book in question starts in a version of Earth where he succeeded.
 He did, however, sometimes suffer a minor inconvenience during his travels when changes he had already made prevented him from being in the right place at the right time - like when he went to kill Einstein, but Einstein had never come to America, or give the Nazi's a victory at D-day, but only to find out that Nazi Germany never even existed.